Phone: 801-532-5444 ext. 151

-Grant Miller is a felony attorney at the Salt Lake Legal Defender Association (SLLDA), currently assigned to the Trial Division.
+Grant Miller is an attorney at the Salt Lake Legal Defender Association (SLLDA).
 Mr. Miller has dedicated his legal career to protecting and vindicating the rights of people accused of a wide array of different crimes.

 Mr. Miller attended the SJ Quinney College of law at the University of Utah where he was President of the Student Bar Association.
 He was awarded with the Pro Bono Initiative’s Certificate of Service for 2016-2017 for his volunteer legal service.
 He graduated in 2017 and was the student speaker at this graduation.
 He was admitted to the Utah State Bar and the Federal Bar later that year.